NeurodataWithoutBorders/nwb_hackathons/HCK05_2018_Berkeley/README.md

 - **Invited Guests:** To confirm attendance, please complete the following: [registration form for in-person attendees](https://goo.gl/forms/qjn1UJPVLMUVSXdG3)
 - **Other Guests:** This event is invitation-only.
 If you have not received an invitation but would like to attend then please contact Oliver Ruebel <oruebel@lbl.gov>.
 - **Remote Attendance:** If you are planing to attend remotely, then please register via the follwing [registration form for remote attendees](https://goo.gl/forms/pX2mjaYsmk7nvoxl2)
-   - **NOTE:** Remote attendance is for the talks and tutorials only.
+   - **NOTE:** We expect that significant portions of this event will be involve hacking/coding on problems and working on projects.
+Remote attendance is for the talks and tutorials only!
 Local attendance is required in order to actively participate in hacking and project sessions.

 ## Logistics